 Stakeholders Relationship Committee

-A detailed note on the Committees of the Board of Directors is given in the CorporateGovernance Report forming part of the Annual Report.
+A detailed note on the Committees of the Board of Directors is given in the CorporateGovernance Report which forms part of this Report.

 11. NUMBER OF MEETINGS OF THE BOARD